sasquatch678/A-Painted-World/Gameplay.md/Crafting.md

 ### Resource Gathering

 Any rock in the world can be mined with a pickaxe.
 After a few swings a rock will drop on the ground.
-Rocks can be converted to stone at a workbench and are used in many crafting recipes.
+Rocks can be converted to stone at a workbench which is used in many crafting recipes.

 Any tree in the world can be chopped with any axe.
 After a few swings a log will drop onto the ground.
-Logs can be converted to planks at a workbench and are used in many crafting recipes.
+Logs can be converted to planks at a workbench which is used in many crafting recipes.

 Any well can be interacted with while a pitcher is in the players inventory and the pitcher will be filled with water.
 Water can be boiled at a cooking pot and is used in several crafting recipes.